Agentic Engineering / Foundation

 02

-Task Packet
+Task packet

-Use "Task Packet" to locate the part of the agentic engineering workflow the video is demonstrating.
+Use "Task packet" to locate the part of the agentic engineering mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 2:54, where the video says: “the full 1 million token context and the model fully open source.
 Open Code connects to any OpenAI compatible endpoint, so once it's pointed at the model, you just start working.
 The other free option is Open Router,...”

 03

-Turn "Agent Run" into the reusable artifact for this lesson: A task packet that a coding agent could execute without wandering.
+Turn "Context" into the reusable artifact for this lesson: A task packet and review rubric that a coding agent could execute without wandering.
 This is where watching becomes something you can inspect and reuse.

 04